JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-12/devops-best-practices-a-example-with-azure-devops/index.md

 With that, you don’t need to worry about ever having to run unit tests against an outdated Docker image nor think about having the image ready before that.

 As a bonus, you only create new up-to-date Docker images when *it’s needed*.
 A logical next step would be to [update the automation account](../../2024-10/build-your-own-acr-retention-policy/index.md) that cleans up the repository of obsolete images.
 Can you do it?
+I believe you can.

 {{< blockcontainer jli-notice-tip "Follow me">}}